func-i/Funci_from_OS/README.md

 ### Production

-* *Recommended Process:* Do not push to `master` directly.
+* *Recommended Process:* Do not push to `master` from command line.
 Work on GitHub.
     - Developers: Test any change on `staging` first.
 Make pull request from `staging` to `master`.
 Merging a pull request equals a push.
-    - Page/post editors: Upload/edit a page or blog post on `master`.
-Commiting the changes equals a push.
+    - Editors: On `master`, edit a page/post or upload a post/asset (eg. image).
+Commiting the change equals a push.
+    - Upload assets for use on the website to the /_assets folder
+    - Upload images that aren't used on the website to the /offsite-assets/images folder.
+The images can be referenced at `http://functionalimperative.com/offsite-assets/images/[filename]`
 * wait (30-60 seconds)
 * Browse to `http://functionalimperative.com/`